Chelsea Clinton Not Done With Donald Trump, Protests POTUS Online And In Person

 — Chelsea Clinton (@ChelseaClinton) February 19, 2017

-Waves of fact-checkers assailed the President’s mention of a “fictitious incident;” there was no terror attack or newsworthy incident in Sweden that warranted global fears, according to multiple sources.
+Waves of fact-checkers assailed the president’s mention of a “fictitious incident”; there was no terror attack or newsworthy incident in Sweden that warranted global fears, according to multiple sources.
 Moreover, former Swedish Prime Minister Carl Bildt joined in on the rising mockery.

 Sweden?
 Terror attack?
 What has he been smoking?
 Questions abound. https://t.co/XWgw8Fz7tj